aeon-toolkit/aeon/docs/contributing.md

 outside the package.
 It could take a while to get a review during slow periods, so please do not rush to @ developers or repeatedly ask for a review.
 Consider opening the PR as a draft until it is ready for review and passing tests.
+7. Respond to reviews if applicable.
+If you disagree with a change, discuss with the reviewer Push code as required.
+Please avoid force-pushing code unless necessary, as this can make reviewing more difficult and interacts poorly with some CI elements.
 8. Once your PR is approved, it will be merged into the `aeon` repository.
 Thanks for making a contribution!
 Make sure you are included in the [list of contributors](contributors.md).